TOKYO — Stella McCartney has brand new stores in Tokyo and Paris and the designer couldn’t be happier - or more incredulous.

 McCartney ordered up Spider-Man and Winnie-the-Pooh for her kids back home.
 Then the action moved on to Shibuya club Trump Room for a lively after party featuring a gravity-defying pole dancer in an oversized Afro wig and a performance by the indie band Golden Silvers.

-The 2,200-square-foot Tokyo store, which opened in October, is located down a small side street behind the Prada Epicenter and the Comme des Garçons flagship.
-Neighbors include Juicy Couture, A Bathing Ape and Vivienne Tam.
+The 2,200 square-foot Tokyo store, which opened in October, is located down a small side street behind the Prada Epicenter and the Comme des Garcons flagship.

-Both the Tokyo and Paris stores feature Japanese ash walls interspersed with brass, ceramic tile accents, as well as an inlaid marble entryway.
-In Tokyo, a sculpture of brass tubes flecked with gold-hued rectangular shards, dubbed the “rain unit,” runs through the two levels of the store and doubles as a clothing rack.
+The Aoyama store’s interiors feature Japanese ash walls interspersed with brass, ceramic tile accents, as well as an inlaid marble entry way.
+A sculpture of brass tubes flecked with gold-hued rectangular shards, dubbed the “rain unit”, runs through the two levels of the store and doubles as a clothing rack.

-The courtyard location, with a breathtaking formal garden and Daniel Buren installation, has become a hot designer destination, with Marc Jacobs, Rick Owens and Acne among its tenants, and California brand Joie slated to arrive in February.
+The courtyard location, with a breathtaking formal garden and Daniel Buren installation, has become a hot designer destination, with Marc Jacobs, Rick Owens and Acne among retail tenants.

 "I was driving back on Saturday afternoon from the beach, and I just saw this sign saying 'Skydiving for $95.'
 And I was like, I can't not sky dive for $95," says Tom Bateman about a moment in Hawaii while shooting "Snatched." #wwdeye (📷: @vsteves; Interview by @ktauer; Styled by @thealexbadia)